LeviButcher/wvup-tcs/README.md

 # Tutoring Center System

-WVUP Tutoring Center System
+This project was developed by both Sean Rickard and Levi Butcher.
+It allows Students at WVUP to Sign Into the tutoring center using their WVUP Id card or their email.
+Tutoring Center Faculty can then later search sign ins or generate reports such as how many sign ins happen during a given time period.

-# Working with tcs
+# Working with TCS

 It's recommended to use vscode while working with TCS for the best experience.
 At least with the frontend.